u0519463/u0519463/README.md

 people.
 During her time working on the lean agile enterprise transformation and with an extra large program, her focus has been on leadership and effective communication with them to ensure they support the success of their organizations on Lean and Agile Journey.
+Business analytics graduate student focused on machine learning, predictive modeling, and decision support.

 ## Featured Project
 ### Home Credit Default Risk